japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeLike.md

 Used when:

-* `OptimizeLocalShuffleReader` physical optimization is requested for the [shuffle partition specification](../adaptive-query-execution/OptimizeLocalShuffleReader.md#getPartitionSpecs)
+* `OptimizeShuffleWithLocalRead` physical optimization is requested for the [shuffle partition specification](../adaptive-query-execution/OptimizeShuffleWithLocalRead.md#getPartitionSpecs)

 ### <span id="numPartitions"> numPartitions